– White House

-Rotterdam is a young vibrant city with a perfect combination of a street art and a stylish modern architecture, a great food scene and a cool young vibe.
+Rotterdam is a young vibrant city with a perfect combination of street art and a stylish modern architecture, a great food scene and a cool young vibe.
 It’s probably my favourite city in the Netherlands.
 Amsterdam is very beautiful, unique and classy, but Rotterdam is definitely its cooler younger brother.

 Why you should visit Rotterdam?